SithEngineer/MarvelCharactersApp/README.md

 releaseCacheSize=10000000
 ```

-This will be your configuration for the app regarding the Marvel API base url, your public API key and your private API key.
+This will be your configuration for the app regarding the Marvel API base URL, your public API key and your private API key.
 This two keys are needed to do requests to the Marvel API.
 The cache size configurations will help you to setup the cache size for the API responses in your device.

+# Technologies used

+ * Kotlin
+ * RxJava
+ * Retrofit
+ * OkHttp
+ * Gson
+ * Glide
+ * ButterKnife
+ * Timber
+ * Stetho
+ * Spek
+ * Junit
+ * Mockito
+ * PaperParcel